The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 took effect on 1 October 2018.

 In addition to the licensable activity/activities you're applying for:

-The application form should be completed and returned with the relevant fee (cheques should be made payable to ‘Borough of Poole’) and supporting documents.
+The application form should be completed and returned with the relevant fee (cheques should be made payable to ‘BCP Council’) and supporting documents.
 Please return your application to:

 Newfields Business Park